-The \emph{metric boundary} of a metric space was defined by M. Rieffel in \cite{Rieffel} as the boundary of a \emph{metric compactification}.
-The metric compactification of a metric space $(M,\rho)$ with the base point $x_0\in M$ is the compactification given via Gelfand's theorem as the maximal ideal space of the $C^*$-algebra generated by constant functions, continuous functions vanishing at infinity, and continuous functions which form
+Let $M=(M,\rho)$ be a locally compact complete metric space.
+In \cite{Rieffel} M. Rieffel defined the metric compactification of $M$ and the metric boundary to be the new points added to $M$ in the compactification.
+This metric compactification with base point $x_0\in M$ is the maximal ideal space of the $C^*$-algebra generated by constant functions, continuous functions vanishing at infinity, and continuous functions which form